 Nursing services provided by a Certified Provider of Ancillary Health Services such as injection of insulin or other drugs used routinely for maintenance therapy of a disease may be provided to Residents.

-Neither nurses employed by Residences nor nurses contracted by Residences shall direct any non-licensed staff to perform Skilled Nursing Care or to administer any medications to Residents, nor oversee nor supervise such practice.
+Neither nurses employed by Residences nor nurses contracted by Residences shall direct any non-licensed staff to perform Skilled Nursing Care or to administer any medications to Residents, nor oversee nor supervise such practice, including as related to a nurse delegate under M.G.L. c.
+112, § 80B.

 Special Care.
-Any Residence that chooses to advertise, market, otherwise promote or provide special care for Residents shall administer such care and services in accordance with the requirements of 651 CMR 12.04(4) in addition to all other requirements of 651 CMR 12.00.
-A Residence may not operate a Special Care Residence without submitting an operating plan to EOEA that explains how the Special Care Residence or Residences will meet the specialized needs of its resident population, including those who may need assistance in directing their own care due to cognitive or other impairments.
+Any Residence that chooses to advertise, market, otherwise promote or provide special care for Residents shall administer such care and services in accordance with the requirements of 651 CMR 12.04(5) in addition to all other requirements of 651 CMR 12.00.
+A Residence may not operate a Special Care Residence without submitting an operating plan to EOAI that explains how the Special Care Residence or Residences will meet the specialized needs of its resident population, including those who may need assistance in directing their own care due to cognitive or other impairments.
 This includes a description of the physical design of the structure and the units, physical environment, specialized safety features, enrichment activities, and the ongoing training of staff.

 All Special Care Residences shall be administered in accordance with the following safeguards:

-Entry and exit doors in the common use areas within Special Care Residences shall be secured in accordance with local, state and federal laws and regulations.
+Entry and exit doors in the common use areas within Special Care Residences shall be alarmed and secured in accordance with local, state and federal laws and regulations.
 All doors must automatically unlock in the case of fire, power outage or emergency situation;

-12.04: continued

 Staff shall be trained and assigned according to the requirements of 651 CMR 12.06 and 12.07;

 The Residence shall develop and implement a 24-hour preparedness plan by assessing the needs of each occupant of any Special Care Residence for emergency assistance, and devise an appropriate method to provide the necessary assistance;